2024 UK gravel events - the best off-road races of the year

 7-9 June 2024

-This is definitely not a race… Wild Cycles' gravel festival takes you to the Welsh hills for a different take on the legendary Rab Wild Wales Gravel Festival.
+It's been said earlier in this article, but the Wild Cycles' gravel festival is definitely not a race.
+Instead, the event takes you to the Welsh hills for a different take on the legendary Rab Wild Wales Gravel Festival.
 This is a special weekend for those looking for a chilled atmosphere, a no-frills basecamp vibe and just having a great time riding bikes with like-minded folk.
+No timings, no podiums, no stress.

 Wild Cycles King Alfred's Way